jhu-archives-and-manuscripts/aspace_plugin-jhu_public_branding/README.md

     - Style changes for consistency with other JHU Libraries UX guidelines and/or recommendations

   - Header navigation bar:
-    - Contact Us link in upper right header (moved from footer b/c might be harder to notice on long pages)
     - Removed "Accessions", "Classifications", and "Digital Objects" links.

   - Footer: